 Slightly off-kilter character actor Doug Hutchison was THE *perfect* choice to play CSI Nick Stokes’s rather creepy antagonist in this episode of CSI, season 2, episode 19.

-Mighty and Iconic Moments in Star Trek, Television Series, and—Human—History.
+Mighty and Iconic Moments in Star Trek, television, and Human History.
 Space Seed, The Way to Eden, and Arena.